homanw104/xunyue-frontend/README.md

 Xun Yue, a music discovery app.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Install Dependencies

+Before running, run `npm install` in the project's root directory to download all required dependencies.

 ## Available Scripts

 In the project directory, you can run: